 The home therapy training centre is responsible for all aspects of homecare:

-The child must be reviewed at least every 12 months by the prescribing team.
-During this review, an Annual Follow-up form must be completed as per the Department of Health's Demand Management Programme (Department of Health, 2008):
+The child/young person must be reviewed at least every six months by the prescribing team.
+During these reviews, an annual follow-up form must be completed as per the Department of Health's Demand Management Programme (Department of Health, 2011):

-for non-primary immunodeficiency patients this should be returned to Pharmacy
+- For non-primary immunodeficiency patients at GOSH, this should be returned to Pharmacy.

 Rationale 1: Immunoglobulin provides passive immunity by replacing a wide variety of antibodies, which have been purified from a large pool of human plasma donors.